Best practices for Pre-demolition Audits ensuring high-quality RAw materials

 Here the pre-demolition audit is seen as an efficient tool to improve the quality of waste.

-A pre-demolition waste audit is a tool enlisting and assessing all materials (and their potential value) within a building prior to demolition activity and is typically executed by external experts.
+A pre-demolition audit is a tool enlisting and assessing all materials (and their potential value) within a building prior to demolition activity and is typically executed by external experts.

-Pre-demolition waste audits are essential since they enable all the stakeholders involved to get information on the composition of waste and to make it easier to find markets for different waste types.
+Pre-demolition audits are essential since they enable all the stakeholders involved to get information on the composition of waste and to make it easier to find markets for different waste types.

 Supporting training material and leading waste auditing examples can strongly enhance the knowledge of professionals in the sector, increasing the quality of these pre-demolition waste audits.